micmejia/bible-dump/AMPC/Luke/Luke 12.md

 But God said to him, You fool!
-This very night [^f] they [the messengers of God] will demand your soul of you; and all the things that you have prepared, whose will they be?
+This very night  they [the messengers of God] will demand your soul of you; and all the things that you have prepared, whose will they be?